ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Any person, except local authority and artificial juridical person funded by the Government Companies are eligible to claim benefits.
 As per Section 80GGB of the Income Tax Act 1961, an Indian company that contributes any sum to a political party or an electoral trust registered in India can claim a deduction for the amount contributed by it.

-Meanwhile, other Sections like the Section 80G allows for deductions made in the case of contributions to charitable organizations and their likes
+Meanwhile, other Sections like Section 80G allow for deductions made in the case of contributions to charitable organizations and their likes.

 Q- What documents are required to avail of deduction under 80GGC of the IT Act?